1) Affiliated Lecturer in Biological Anthropology

 2) Hospital Consultant (specialist) in NHS

-Research interest: parasite infestation of humans throughout our evolution.
+Research interest: parasite infection of humans throughout our evolution.

-Piers Mitchell is interested in taking PhD students.
+Piers Mitchell is accepting applications for PhD students.

 Department of Archaeology and Anthropology